North West Wore the Cutest Customized Yeezys To Visit a Museum

 Of course, North doesn’t just wear shoes from Kanye’s kids’ collection: She also has been known to step out in fur slides, Vans sneakers and Converse.

 As with their adult counterpart, children’s Yeezys are not easy to come by.
 The style sported by North is sold out, but folks looking to get their hands on an undecorated pair can shell out some extra cash in the resale market.
+On her Snapchat, Kardashian West wrote that North’s shoes will be be available on the Kids Supply — her and Kanye West’s kids’ line.

 Adidas Yeezy Boost 350 V2 Infant, $170; stadiumgoods.com